 - tutorials on the state of the art

-- opinion columns
+- opinion columns and debates

 - education and pedagogical scholarship

 - research trends and analyses

 Tutorials are expected to provide substantive discussion and explanation of a topic, technique, or method of interest to the general IS academic community.
 Tutorials provide a way to disseminate this information for continuing professional development in our community.
 A clear IS focus is expected.
 An example is the Gefen and Straub article on SEM and regression (CAIS Volume 4, Article 7, 2000).

 Education and pedagogical scholarship addresses broader curricular and program issues, including teaching innovations and pedagogical theory in IS.
 Community-wide curricular efforts are also relevant, notably the continuing innovations in the IS model curriculum.